 - Lack of regulation in connection with ‘barriers to competition’, which is a novel legal concept not only in Mexican domestic legislation but in international law.

 - Lack of regulation in connection with relevant legal concepts of dawn raids (eg, attorney–client privileged communications, safeguarding of industrial secrets, safeguarding of personal information not related to the investigation).
 In this regard, in 2017, through a constitutional litigation proceeding (amparo), the First Collegiate Circuit Court in Administrative Matters, Specialised in Economic Competition, Broadcasting and Telecommunications resolved that during the investigation stage, especially while conducting dawn raids, COFECE breached the attorney–client privilege for the extraction of information, documentation and communications protected by the legal privilege of confidentiality.
 The courts determined that COFECE infringed the constitutional rights of an adequate defence and privacy contained in articles 6, 14(2), 16(12) and 20(b)(VIII) of the Mexican Constitution.
-It was concluded that while conducting dawn raids and the investigation process, COFECE must immediately exclude this information and refrain from reproducing it, in the understanding that if it does use it, all acts derived from that information will be considered illegal acts.
+It was concluded that while conducting dawn raids and the investigation process, COFECE must immediately exclude this information and refrain from reproducing it, on the understanding that if it does use it, all acts derived from that information will be considered illegal acts.

 Effects of the implementation of the constitutional amendment

 There are at two main factors of the constitutional amendment that have had a significant impact in the antitrust field in Mexico.
 The first is the width and strength of the powers conferred to the Mexican antitrust authorities.
-The second is the notorious increase in the severity of the penalties imposed on those infringers of the antitrust disposition in Mexico.
+The second is the notorious increase in the severity of the penalties imposed on infringers of the antitrust disposition in Mexico.
 This transformation has forced companies, both domestic and international, to implement or strengthen their antitrust compliance programmes and to get more involved with the antitrust culture and tendencies in Mexico.